 Are Accounting Schedules necessary?

-In accounting, schedules preparation happens for cross-verification and audit purposes.
+In accounting, schedule preparation happens for cross-verification and audit purposes.
 Schedules justify the numbers and minute details reported in books of accounts.
-Schedules are also used by both internal auditors & external auditors for checking the authenticity.
+Schedules are also used by both internal auditors & external auditors to check their authenticity.
 Majorly used accounting schedules are the Schedule of inventory, Schedule of accounts payable, Schedule of fixed assets & Schedule of accounts receivable.

 Therefore making schedules helps for justifying numbers projected in books of accounts.

 The Schedule lists all the fixed assets broadly and acts as a complete reference for all the movements.
 Components involved in the Schedule are as follows:-

 The first column of the Schedule depicts the unique number given to all the fixed assets.
 In big organizations, there is a large number of fixed assets.
 Hence, each asset has a unique number that helps in easy tracking and verification.

 The second column shows a description of the given asset.
 The description given is crisp and to the point.

 The Schedule also reports the historical cost of the fixed assets.
 Historical cost is the acquisition cost of assets by the organization.
 Generally, purchasing cost remains the acquisition cost.
 However, sometimes a machine or equipment needs additional expenses, like particular erection and installation expenses.
 Therefore, the acquisition cost includes such expenses also.
 Moreover, the acquisition cost is termed as the gross value of the fixed assets.
 The opening balance column in the Schedule indicates the same.

 New Purchase and Sale of Fixed Assets